marcglasberg/asyncredux.com/react/intro.md

 TanStack Query is a data-fetching and caching library for React, that was later rebranded as an asynchronous state management.

-Just like Redux leaves out dealing with async processes, TanStack Query goes to the other extreme, and sees state management as queries: async data fetching and caching.
+While Redux leaves out dealing with async processes, TanStack Query goes to the other extreme and sees state management as just dealing with async data fetching and caching.
 In my opinion, thinking of state management in terms of data fetching is the wrong abstraction.
-Async Redux's abstraction is actions, which can be async or sync.

-Actions can do anything, change the state in any way, not just fetch data.
+Async Redux manages state through actions, which can be sync or async and change the state in any way, not just fetch data.
-They can fail and they can succeed.
-You can wait for them to finish, whether they fetch data or not.
-You can retry, debounce, throttle, and do optimistic updates, all using actions.
+Action can fail and they can succeed.
+You can wait for them to finish, retry them, debounce, throttle them and do optimistic updates.

 ### ES6 classes

 One difference between Async Redux and the state management solutions mentioned above is that Async Redux plays well with ES6 classes.

-In special, "actions" are implemented as ES6 classes, while "reducers" are methods of those classes:
+In special, **actions** are implemented as ES6 classes, while **reducers** are class functions:

 ```tsx
 class Increment extends Action {